mhibatallah/RNNWavefunctions/README.md

 The **"Check_Points"** folder is intended to save the parameters of the RNN wavefunction as well as the energies and the variances after training.

-To run a VMC calculation for the task of finding the ground state energy of a certain model, it is enough to specify the following parameters in the python run file in a folder of interest.
+To run a VMC calculation for the task of finding the ground state energy of a certain model, it is enough to execute the python run file in a folder of interest.

 We plan to support more models and architectures in the future.